bjakoktochce/university/README.md

-Here are some very simple and very old programs, I did during my classes at the university.
+Here are some very simple and very old programs, I did during my classes at the University.